Flying-Rat/GodotEOS/godot_eos_extension/README.md

 Quick prerequisites
 -------------------
-- Godot Engine 4.x (editor for running the demo)
+- Godot Engine 4.3 or higher (editor for running the demo)
 - SCons (build tool used by the Godot build system and `godot-cpp`)
 - Visual Studio (MSVC) toolchain on Windows or a suitable C/C++ toolchain on Linux/macOS
 - Epic Online Services SDK (place the SDK files under `eos_sdk/` as described below)